janberges/elphmod/README.md

     python3 -m pip install elphmod

-Alternatively, to install the latest development version:

-    python3 -m pip install git+https://github.com/janberges/elphmod

 elphmod can optionally be run in parallel via MPI (with shared-memory support).
 Using APT and pip, you can install the corresponding dependencies as follows:

     sudo apt install libopenmpi-dev
     python3 -m pip install mpi4py --no-binary=mpi4py

-If you plan to work on elphmod itself, we recommend to download the repository, perform an editable installation, and also install the requirements of examples and documentation:
+You can also download the complete repository, perform an editable installation, and install the requirements of examples and documentation:

     git clone https://github.com/janberges/elphmod
     python3 -m pip install -e elphmod